 - Cruise & Touring- They have a full gauntlet design for all-weather riding situations and are made up of textile or hybrid materials.
 The main aim of these gloves is to maximize protection.
 They fall in the mid to high-level price point due to their overall usability.

-Features that are essential for you
+4. Other features that are essential for you

 Did you know that motorcycle gloves come with a set of additional features other than just provide protection and comfort to the rider?
 These features contribute to making the gloves more user-friendly.
 Let’s have a look at some of them:

 - Ventilated fourchettes- Motorcycle gloves have a special kind of ventilation to pass the air to your fingers and palm through the fourchettes.
 This doesn’t let the palm get sweaty during the ride and also provides greater grip and balance.

 - Lining around the gloves- Every pair of motorcycle gloves has to line around them which serves many purposes such as providing grip, comfort, waterproofing, and also thermal protection.

 - Thinner material at palm- Oftentimes, motorcycle gloves come with a thin material at the palm, which increases the comfort level of the rider and also doesn’t make him/her feel cramped.
 Animal leather is often used to make this durable and comfortable.

 - Stitching- This is one of the most important features of a motorcycle glove, as it determines the durability as well as the impact resistance.
 Materials such as Kevlar are used as threads to either double or single stitch the glove.